 this eventually results in overstressed Ground Water levels & Soil productivity in Punjab.

-Currently Groundwater level in Punjab is depleting at an alarming rate & because of they are Incentivised to produce Rice & Wheat ( which is not Punjab’s traditional crop cycle)
+Currently Groundwater level in Punjab is depleting at an alarming rate & because they are Incentivised to produce Rice & Wheat ( which is not Punjab’s traditional crop cycle)

-As Generation after Generation Landholding have become smaller, Cost of living has increased, farmers are forced to grow more Rice & Wheat for this they, Extract more ground Water using tubewells use more Chemicals fertilizers, take more loans. this results in Debt traps.
+As Generation after Generation Landholding has become smaller, Cost of living has increased, farmers are forced to grow more Rice & Wheat for this they, Extract more ground Water using tubewells use more Chemicals fertilizers, take more loans. this results in Debt traps.

 The agronomist Suggested that there must be diversity of the cropping pattern &